 The workforce is aging—and changing considerably in terms of generational makeup.
 There are now five, or more, generations in the workplace ranging from the Silent generation (those born between 1928 and 1945 with some still holding down full or part-time jobs), Baby Boomers (born between 1946 and 1964), Generation X (born between 1965 and 1980), Millennials or Generation Y (born between 1981 and 1996) and the newest cohort, Generation Z (born since 1997).

-With each of these generations comes distinct employee expectations around topics such as reskilling/upskilling in the age of automation, holistic employee wellness programs (with a fine point on mental wellness), connecting work to social impact and purpose, flexible work arrangements, leveraging social media within and outside the workplace, crystallizing what it means to “bring your full self to work”, and a myriad of other issues that will impact future inclusion training.
+With each of these generations comes distinct employee expectations around topics such as reskilling/upskilling in the age of automation, holistic employee wellness programs (with a fine point on mental wellness), connecting work to social impact and purpose, flexible work arrangements, leveraging social media within and outside the workplace, crystallizing what it means to “bring your full self to work”, and a myriad of other issues that will impact future inclusion and diversity training.

 2. The Impact of Unconscious Bias in the Workplace

 Implicit or unconscious bias, the tendency to process information based on unconscious associations or feelings, is not necessarily a new discussion topic in the workplace.
-What you can expect to see in 2020 is a focused lens on how the biases, particularly of managers and leaders, have an impact on an organization’s culture and the progress (or lack thereof) towards a diverse and inclusive workplace.
+What you can expect to see is a focused lens on how the biases, particularly of managers and leaders, have an impact on an organization’s culture and the progress (or lack thereof) towards a diverse and inclusive workplace.
 A recent Harvard Business Review Article highlights the impact that affinity and gender bias have on the relationships between women in the workplace.